hejops/reaction-smiles/README.md

 but it seems to work well enough for a relatively small number of nucleophiles/electrophiles (currently less than 30 each).

-**Important note**: false substructure matches may be obtained; these will be fixed in due time!

 ## Iterate through csv file, generate images

 `generate_products.py` simply parses a csv file and passes every reactant